 Despite increasing recognition of women’s rights at the national and international levels, poverty, political, social and economic marginalization of women and related phenomena like domestic violence, sexual exploitation have been threatening the human rights system in general.

-In this context, the conference asserts the following:
+In this context, the Forum asserts the following:

 1- Calling upon all human rights advocates and international human rights NGOs to face the hazards of selective and profiteer employment of human rights principles in favor of the interests of the major states.